 Faculty play a central role in the University of Pittsburgh, and the Office of the Provost provides a number of professional development opportunities to promote faculty success at Pitt.
-A wide variety of faculty development workshops, centers, and additional resources are available to faculty for professional development through the Office of the Provost and the University Center for Teaching and Learning.
+A wide variety of faculty development workshops, centers, and additional resources are available to faculty for career and professional development through the Office of the Provost and the University Center for Teaching and Learning.

 New Faculty Orientation

-An orientation is held each fall to welcome new faculty to the University of Pittsburgh.
+An orientation is held each fall to welcome new full-time faculty to the University of Pittsburgh.
 New Faculty Orientation is designed to provide new faculty with the information they need to strengthen their connection to the greater University community and to have a successful start at Pitt.

 Learning Essentials is a year-long faculty learning community for to support new faculty as they transition to Pitt.
 The program consists of monthly lunch meetings, in which junior faculty members will be able to connect with more experienced colleagues on teaching issues.
 Classroom observations and one-on-one feedback sessions will also be offered.
 More information is available at the Teaching Center.